Steps To Take Before Sanding Metal

 5. Belts For Sanding

 Sanding belts are essentially rubber belts with sandpaper adhered to them.
-The belt for belt sander works well for sanding contours and curves on large pieces of metal or wood.
-Sanding belts help you in preventing gouging holes in your projects since they adapt to uneven surfaces.
+The belt for the belt sander works well for sanding contours and curves on large pieces of metal or wood.
+Sanding belts help you prevent gouging holes in your projects since they adapt to uneven surfaces.

 6. Electric Sanders

-Power sanders can save you some labour by doing some of the work for you if you have plenty of time.
-If you need to do a lot of heavy-duty sanding, power tools are faster than hand sanders even though they are more expensive.
+Power sanders can save you some labor by doing some of the work for you if you have plenty of time.
+If you need to do a lot of heavy-duty sanding, power tools are faster than hand sanders, even though they are more expensive.
 Examples include belt sander accessories for electric drills or screwdrivers and drum sander attachments for cordless drills.

 Step 1: Surface Cleaning